Every client your law practice serves can bring you more, better clients. Focus on what you can do to improve their experience.

 A failure to communicate is the quickest way to find yourself in violation of your ethical obligation.
 But instead of delivering the bare minimum to keep clients informed, go further.
 Send a weekly email—it will speak volumes to your clients about your priorities.
 Schedule phone calls or open office hours each week to encourage clients to call you when you can focus on them.
 The more accessible you are, the more appreciative your client will feel.

-Best Practices Checklist — First 3 Sections: Client Intake and Engagement, Fee Agreements, and Communications
+- Best Practices Checklist (Sections 1 – 3): Client Intake and Engagement, Fee Agreements, and Communications

 Respond to Concerns Quickly